FedericoRuiz97/kaggle_movies/README.md

 1. Top 5 tags of the movie (string): Useful tags were relevant (e.g.: oscar(best supporting actor) , surprise ending, etc)
 2. Relevance of the top 5 most relevant tags of all movies (doesnt qualify as data leakage): Some tags are consistently relevant, such as "great ending" which suggest a big impact on the rating
 3. Relevance of the top 5 most discriminant tags of all movies: If the tag has very different relevances, it should mean it is important to describe a movie ("tense" is not a tag for every movie).
 Not so promising for predictions, but insightful for movie description.
-4. IMDB average ratings (External): If IMDB applied a high rate to the movie, most users should do so (even if they dislike the movie, they might be biased)
+- IMDB average ratings (External): If IMDB applied a high rate to the movie, most users should do so (even if they dislike the movie, they might be biased)
-5. IMDB votes quantity: Gives a sense of how many people saw the movie (and how reliable is the average rating)
+- IMDB votes quantity: Gives a sense of how many people saw the movie (and how reliable is the average rating)
-6. Movie recency: years between the movie creation and the rating.
+- Movie recency: years between the movie creation and the rating.
 I think people watch old movies only if these have nice references (useful for other features like "avg. recency of movies watched for each user)
+- Hour of the rating (WIP): Judges are more strict before lunch and dinner.
+This indicates that the hour of the rating may be relevant to predict it.
+This feauture probably won't explain a lot by itself, but it captures information that no one else can (it shouldn't be correlated with other features)
+- Time from the last high (WIP): If a movie just blown the user's mind an she rated it as high, maybe for the next movie she will have a higher standard or comparison and will be more strict.

 ## 2) User features:
-### These features are trickier because of the temporality.
-We should not use data behaviour that occurred after each rating.
-This would mean DATA LEAKAGE.
+### These features can be tricky due to the temporality issues.
+We should not use data behaviour that occurred after each rating (this would lead to DATA LEAKAGE).
 - Average rate of the user (past 20 movies) --> In my experience the strongest predictor ALWAYS is the history of the target.
 In this case we see the "long term" (20 movies)
 - Average rate of the user (past 5 movies) --> We'll also see the short term (sometimes is nice to make this difference)
 - Trend of rating (past_20 vs past_5) --> The user may be choosing better the movies, or following some special trend, and that is what I try to capture with this feature.